marouanekhabbaz/GrubDash-Back-end/README.md

 Run npm install.

-Use npm start to run the application.
+Use npm start to run the application .

 # Front End App: